The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

-However, Latrell had a falling out with coach P.J.
+However, he had a falling out with coach P.J.
 Carlesimo when he was criticized by the coach for his less than crisp passes.
-Latrell would then choke P.J. until he was restrained.
-He then came back and punched P.J.
+Sprewell would then choke Carlesimo until he was restrained.
+He then came back and punched Carlesimo.

 This would lead to a lengthy suspension which lasted the rest of the season.

 Johnson was the 7th pick in the 1987 NBA Draft by the Cleveland Cavaliers.
 While productive in his limited minutes, he would truly blossom once he was traded to the Phoenix Suns.

 In his first full season in Phoenix, Johnson averaged 20.4 points per game and 12.2 assists per game.
 He would quickly rise to be one of the league's elite point guards.